• Skip to main content

 How to serve black eyed peas

-Black eyed peas are often served with collard greens and cornbread.
+Every year on New Year's Day, I serve black eyed peas with Instant Pot Collard Greens and Homemade Cornbread.
 I love them with my French bread too!
 Serve black eyed peas with rice, as is quite popular with Hoppin’ John recipes.

 Recommended Tools